Window cleaner: Technological progress and decline in labor requirements

 Much progress has been made in the area of minimizing the need for labor in this industry by use of technology.
 The availability of technology such as the pressure washer has made it more efficient.

 More recently, in high tech societies the use of fully automated robotic window cleaners, also for houses, is starting to become common.

 Cultural references

 Window cleaning and window cleaners are the subject of songs, films and comment, often with comic intent.
-Examples include George Formby's comic song "The Window Cleaner", also known as "When I'm Cleaning Windows" is one of the best known.
+George Formby's comic song "The Window Cleaner", also known as "When I'm Cleaning Windows", is one of the best known.
 Films about window cleaners include The Window Cleaner (1968) and Confessions of a Window Cleaner (1978).
 Journalists sometimes comment on the peculiarities of the trade.